 Indoors, fungus gnats are most often a problem when potting soil that is rich in organic matter, such as peat moss, is used to grow plants.
 It is especially a problem when overwatering occurs.

-Control: The plant container can be gently removed to inspect for pillbugs, millipedes and slugs, which simply can be scraped away.
-Ant colonies in the container may be killed by soil drenches of products containing cyfluthrin or permethrin.
-Mix insecticide at the same rate as for spraying, and pour solution through soil in container.
+Control: The plant container can be gently removed to inspect for pillbugs, millipedes, and slugs, which simply can be scraped away.
+Ant colonies in the container may be killed by soil drenches of products containing cyfluthrin or lambda cyhalothrin.
+Mix insecticide concentrates at the same rate as for spraying, and pour the solution through the soil in the container.
 Allow pots to thoroughly drain and dry before bringing indoors.
 See Table 1 for examples of brands and products.
 See footnote on Table 1 about spraying houseplants outdoors.
 Follow label directions for safe use.

 Scales: Several species of scales are pests on houseplants.
 Scale insects can be divided into two groups: armored scales and soft scales.
 An armored scale secretes a waxy covering that is not an integral part of its body.
 The covering can be scraped off to locate the insect living beneath it.
 In contrast, the waxy covering that a soft scale secretes is an integral part of its body.

-Their immature forms, called crawlers, are mobile and also feed by sucking plant sap.
+Their immature forms, called crawlers, are mobile, and they also feed by sucking plant sap.
 Like mealybugs, the soft scale insects excrete honeydew (which results in black sooty mold problems on foliage and stems).
 Armored scales do not excrete honeydew.

 Control: Early infestations of scales can be removed by scraping with a fingernail.
 Adult scales are relatively protected from insecticides by their waxy covering.
 However, for houseplants outdoors, sprays with products containing neem oil extract or canola oil help control adult scale insects by smothering.
-Their crawlers are susceptible to many insecticides, such as insecticidal soap, neem oil extract, canola oil, pyrethrins, acetamiprid, imidacloprid, cyfluthrin or permethrin.
+Their crawlers are susceptible to many insecticides, such as insecticidal soap, neem oil extract, canola oil, pyrethrins, acetamiprid, imidacloprid, cyfluthrin, deltamethrin, or lambda cyhalothrin.
 See Table 1 for examples of brands and products.
 See footnote on Table 1 about spraying houseplants outdoors.
 Follow label directions for safe use.

 Both the adults and their immature forms feed by sucking plant sap.
 The damage that they cause is similar to that caused by aphids.
 The infested plant may be stunted.
 Leaves turn yellow and die.
 Like aphids, whiteflies excrete honeydew, which makes leaves shiny and sticky and encourages the growth of sooty mold fungi.
 When plants that are infested with whiteflies are disturbed, the whiteflies flutter around for a while before settling again.

 Control: Wash the plant.
 Spray the plant thoroughly with insecticidal soap, especially the lower leaf surfaces.
-Imidacloprid plant spikes put into the soil will also control whiteflies.
-For houseplants that are taken outdoors, spray with insecticidal soap, neem oil extract, acetamiprid, imidacloprid, cyfluthrin or permethrin to control whiteflies.
+Imidacloprid granules put onto the soil will also control whiteflies.
+For houseplants that are taken outdoors, spray with insecticidal soap, neem oil extract, acetamiprid, imidacloprid, cyfluthrin, deltamethrin, or lambda cyhalothrin to control whiteflies.
 See Table 1 for examples of brands and products.
 See footnote on Table 1 about spraying houseplants outdoors.
 Follow label directions for safe use.

 Less Common Pests